At this very moment, 2.1 billion people around the world are making a payment or sending money digitally.

 This system is used to schedule recurring payments, since a request is sent to the bank to authorize payments automatically, such as RatePAY, SlimPay, GoCardless or SEPA Express.

-These are the Buy Now buttons that are becoming popular on social networking platforms, such as Instagram or Facebook, and which make it easier to pay without having to leave the app.
+These are the Buy Now buttons that are becoming popular on social media platforms, such as Instagram or Facebook, and which make it easier to pay without having to leave the app.

 The familiar payment by instalment is undergoing a revival thanks to advances in machine learning, which allow for the analysis of an applicant's financial risk and therefore deciding which loan or instalment payment is best suited to him or her.
 This system is still widely used for purchases of products or services that involve a large investment.

 Loyalty cards can also serve as a complement to payment systems, as they promote the use of a brand.
-An example is the Daily Cash system, launched by Apple in the summer of 2019, which applies to shoppers using its card.
+An example is the Daily Cash system, launched by Apple in the summer of 2019, which applies to shoppers using their system.

 Paying from your car

 Connecting cars to a payment system is a 230 billion US dollar opportunity.
-As cars get smarter and automatic driving options develop, there’s a growing advantage in paying for fuel, energy, parking, tolls or shopping from the car itself.
+As cars get smarter and automatic driving options develop, there’s a growing advantage in paying for fuel, energy, parking, tolls or shopping without leaving the vehicle.

 The 8 best payment systems for online shops